dduan/Scmark/README.md

   `CMARK_EVENT_NONE`) to represent errors, Scmark replaces it with `Optional`.
   `Bool` in place of `int`s from C when it's appropirate, etc.

-Scmark ships with a copy of cmark.
+Scmark ships with a copy of [cmark 0.29.0][].
 It has no further dependencies.

 ## Usage